Huli, Xiamen: Infrastructure

-Huli District has very modern and developed infrastructure such as the Xiamen Gaoqi International Airport, Gaoqi Railway Station (formerly Xiamen North Railway Station; not to be confused with the new Xiamen North Railway Station, in Jimei District), municipal road network, regional road network, city communication network and water, electricity, gas and sewage disposal system.
+Huli District has very modern and developed infrastructure, such as the Xiamen Gaoqi International Airport, Gaoqi Railway Station (formerly Xiamen North Railway Station; not to be confused with the new Xiamen North Railway Station, in Jimei District), municipal road network, regional road network, city communication network and water, electricity, gas and sewage disposal system.
 The northern coast of Huli District boast a deep water port.

+As of 2020, Huli has 23 metro stations and is the district with the highest density of transportation infrastructure.